mc0239/kumuluzee-go-samples/tutorial-microservice-config-discovery/README.md

 And access their endpoints:
 - Java service:
-    - http://localhost:8080/v1/orders/ (since we used KumuluzEE REST, we can perform various queries, for example localhost:8080/v1/orders?where=customerId:EQ:102)
+    - http://localhost:8080/v1/orders/ (since we used KumuluzEE REST, we can perform various queries, for example: http://localhost:8080/v1/orders?where=customerId:EQ:102)
     - http://localhost:8080/v1/orders/1
     - http://localhost:8080/v1/orders/1/customer
 - Go service: